 The mission at the Department for Environmental Protection (DEP) is to protect and enhance Kentucky's environment.
 In support of this mission, DEP is proud to recognize and encourage environmental excellence in the Commonwealth through its Environmental Excellence Awards program.
 We know that individuals, businesses and organizations are committed to protecting and improving Kentucky's environment, and through this program, we would like to recognize those efforts and activities.

-The department is pleased to announce the winners of the 2014 Environmental Excellence Awards, which were presented at the 2014 Governor's Conference on Energy and the Environment in Lexington.
-Photos of the winners can be viewed here
+The Department for Environmental Protection is please to announce the winners of the 2015 Environmental Excellence Awards, which will be presented at the 2015 Governor's Conference on Energy and the Environment in Lexington.

 The awards recipients are as follows:

-Environmental Pacesetter Award for a Small Business: Ruggles Sign Co.-Versailles
+Environmental Pacesetter Award for a Small Business: YKK (U.S.A.)
+Inc.--Lawrenceburg